Harilal Gandhi

-Harilal Mohandas Gandhi (breifly knows as Abdullah Gandhi) was the eldest son of Mahatma Gandhi and Kasturba Gandhi.
+Heeralal Mohandas Gandhi (formerly Abdullah Gandhi; born Harilal Mohandas Gandhi; 23 August 1888 – 18 June 1948) was the eldest son of Mahatma Gandhi and Kasturba Gandhi.
 He had three younger brothers: Manilal Gandhi, Ramdas Gandhi and Devdas Gandhi.

 Early life

 Harilal was born on 23 August 1888, just before his father left for England for higher studies.
 Harilal remained in India with his mother.

 Harilal was involved in the Indian independence movement, and was imprisoned as a satyagrahi six times between 1908 and 1911.
 His willingness to endure these sentences earned him the nickname of 'Chhote (Little) Gandhi'.

 He too wanted to go to England for higher studies, hoping to become a barrister as his father had once been.
 His father however firmly opposed this, believing that a Western-style education would not be helpful in the struggle against British rule over India, leading to tensions between father and son.
 Eventually rebelling against his father's decision, in 1911 Harilal renounced all family ties.

-In 1906 he married Gulab Gandhi, with whom he had had five children: two daughters, Rani and Manu; and three sons, Kantilal, Rasiklal and Shantilal.
+In 1906 he married Gulab Gandhi, with whom he had five children: two daughters, Rami, and Manu; and three sons, Kantilal, Rasiklal and Shantilal.
 Rasiklal and Shantilal died at an early age.
 He had four grandchildren (Anushrya, Prabodh, Neelam Solanki, and Navmalika) via Rani, two (Shanti and Pradeep) via Kantilal, and one (Urmi) via Manu.
 After Gulab died during the 1918 influenza pandemic, Harilal became detached from his children.
 He contemplated marrying his wife's sister Kumi Adalaja, who was a child widow, however this did not materialize.
-This led to Harilal's further descent and he gradually began to slip and became an alcoholic.
+This led to Harilal's further descent and he gradually became an alcoholic.

 In 1925, Harilal had lent Mahatma Gandhi's name to a Calcutta firm All India Stores.
 One of the investor of this firm was a Muslim from Lyallpur, he feared this was a bogus fair.
 He sent a legal notice to Young India, whose editor was Mahatma Gandhi.
 Gandhi replied that 'Harilal was indeed his son but his ideals and mine are different and he has been living separately since 1915'.

 He stayed in touch with his father sporadically through the years, sometimes through commonly known people, right up to 1947.

 Harilal appeared at his father's funeral in such a poor health condition that few recognized him.

 Neelam Parikh, the daughter of Ranibehn, the eldest of Harilal's children, wrote a biography of him subsequently, entitled Gandhiji's Lost Jewel: Harilal Gandhi.

 Religious conversions

 In May 1936, at the age of 48, Harilal publicly converted to Islam and named himself Abdullah Gandhi.
-However, later in 1936, on his mother Kasturba Gandhi's request, he converted back to Hinduism through the Arya Samaj and reverted to his original name, Harilal.
+Later on he re-converted to Hinduism.